-We have shared stories from the series with children as young as five, up to teenagers and adults.
+While the primary target age range is age six to ten, we have shared stories from the series with children as young as three, up to teenagers and adults.
 Often the message is as important for the caregiver reading the story to hear, as it is for the child.
 We encourage the adult to adjust the language, perhaps simplifying it at times for a younger child.
 While our stories can be helpful for children who are struggling, particularly in the areas of focus identified for each story, they also communicate universal messages which can be shared with any child, at any time.

-Our therapeutic children’s books are grounded in attachment theory and more specifically in the approach taught by Dr. Gordon Neufeld and the Neufeld Institute The attachment themes you will consistently see woven within all the Healing Hooves therapeutic stories include unconditional love, resilience, grace, relationship repair, emotional expression, and recovery from loss.
+Our children’s books are grounded in attachment theory and specifically in the approach taught by Dr. Gordon Neufeld and the Neufeld Institute The attachment themes you will consistently see woven within all the stories include unconditional love, resilience, grace, relationship repair, emotional expression, and recovery from loss.

-Our books aim to help caregivers communicate to children that they are both significant and loved for who they are, rather than for what they do; that there is nothing they can or need to do to earn that love and acceptance, and nothing they could ever do that would destroy these things.
+Our stories aim to help caregivers communicate to children that they are both significant and loved for who they are, rather than for what they do; that there is nothing they need to do to earn that love and acceptance, and nothing they could ever do that would destroy these things.

-While some books have a very specific theme (e.g A Heavy Load explores forgiveness and Maggie’s Yellow Ball explores the emotion of frustration) some themes are woven into many of the stories.
+While some books have a very specific theme (e.g A Heavy Load explores forgiveness and Maggie’s Yellow Ball explores the emotion of frustration) many attachment themes are woven into all of the stories.

 - Space for the feeling and expression of emotion.
 Each story explores some aspect of emotion, and several specifically explore less comfortable emotions such as frustration and sadness.
-Most of the stories explore some or all aspects of the “Yes, Yes, No” approach to emotions: Yes to the existence and feeling of the emotion, another to the need for that emotion to ‘move’ and be expressed, with some support and redirection at times around the form of that expression.
+Most of the stories explore some or all aspects of the “Yes, Yes, Redirect” approach to emotions: Yes to the existence and feeling of the emotion, another yes to the need for that emotion to ‘move’ and be expressed, with support and redirection at times around the form and target of that expression.